AndreyKoudr/Octree/README.md

   A search of every 3D point inside octree is two-step :
   - (1) which background cell?
-  - (2) starting from this background cell, search within a hierarchy Both operations are fast.
+  - (2) starting from this background cell, search within a hierarchy.<br />
+Both operations are fast.
 This is the way an octree provides a kind of indexing for 3D points.<br />
   Use <I>findCellCentreAndCheck()</I> to find a cell for a point position.